octobercms/docs/backend-forms.md

 **imageHeight** | if using image type, the image will be resized to this height, optional.
 **fileTypes** | file extensions that are accepted by the uploader, optional.
 Eg: `zip,txt` **mimeTypes** | MIME types that are accepted by the uploader, either as file extension or fully qualified name, optional.
 Eg: `bin,txt`
 **maxFilesize** | file size in Mb that are accepted by the uploader, optional.
+Default: from "upload_max_filesize" param value
-Default: 256 **useCaption** | allows a title and description to be set for the file.
+**useCaption** | allows a title and description to be set for the file.
 Default: true **prompt** | text to display for the upload button, applies to files only, optional.
 **thumbOptions** | options to pass to the thumbnail generating method for the file